Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-6_Authority—Respect-vs-Fear_Marshall-Rosenberg_transcript.md

 After this time, my colleague came out very annoyed, and she said, you see the women in that room?
 Did you see all that equipment she was hooked up to?
 Yes, yes.
 She said, you know, that woman has been in there for six hours and nobody has talked to her in that time.
 Can you imagine it? **A place that can be so skilled at knowing what equipment is necessary, but they don't know that people need human contact**.

 47:05
-So many institutions that I work in, have a value system that this connects people from the humaneness of themselves and of the people with whom they work. *They'd get so caught up in productivity, which is important, but they get so caught up in the productivity, that they lose connection with human relationships.* Especially when they have titles that imply that they are superior, then especially it's hard for these people to relate in a human way.
+So many institutions that I work in, have a value system that dis-connects people from the humaneness of themselves and of the people with whom they work. *They'd get so caught up in productivity, which is important, but they get so caught up in the productivity, that they lose connection with human relationships.* Especially when they have titles that imply that they are superior, then especially it's hard for these people to relate in a human way.

 #### There's another aspect of authority that can be very destructive